newloverofcode2025/My-New-Projects---2025---Newbie/README.md

 # Hi there, I'm Abhishek Banerjee! 👋

 🌱 **Python Developer** | 🚀 Building Tools That Solve Problems
 Welcome to my GitHub!
 I’m passionate about writing clean, efficient code and exploring the endless possibilities of Python.
+As a newbie i am learning my way through the world of programming; python is enabling me to understand how it is beautiful and sometimes difficult behind small simple things.

 ### 🛠️ Tech Stack
 **Languages & Tools**